-Another exercise in slacker chic orchestrated for the under-30 set, this sprightly comedy from Victor Fresco certainly won’t wow anyone with its premise, focusing as it does on an 18-year-old with minimal ambition, his equally limp goofball friend and a peculiar blended family.
-Show will definitely need to ride “American Idol’s” wake to stay afloat.
+Another exercise in slacker chic narrowly orchestrated for the under-30 set, this sprightly comedy from Victor Fresco certainly won’t wow anyone with its premise, focusing as it does on an 18-year-old with minimal ambition, his equally limp goofball friend and a peculiar blended family.
+Loaded with non sequiturs that prove occasionally amusing, think of it as “Dazed and Confused” minus the pot fumes.
+Not bad but as rudderless as its protagonists, the show will definitely need to ride “American Idol’s” wake to stay afloat.

 Having previously produced Fox’s gone-but-not-forgotten “Andy Richter Controls the Universe,” Fresco enters the way-back machine and turns his attention to Laz (Zachary Knighton), who can’t even control his own room.
 Lacking direction, he finds his dad (Matt Glave) and hot stepmom (Amy Yasbeck) want to kick him out of the house, which also contains Laz’s socially awkward stepsister, Molly (Saige Thompson), and precocious-as-only-a-sitcom-kid-can-be half-brother, Gus (Frankie Ryan Manriquez), whom the parents shower with affection.

 Laz and his pal Fred (Charlie Finn) take a job at the local mall working at Yippee, Hot Dogs, where the indignities of their tyrannical boss, Mr. Hut (Maz Jobrani), are compensated for by the darling Lily (Rachelle Lefevre), who Laz quickly sets about wooing.